-(c) The department may combine the annual review of teacher competency and content area examinations required by (a) of this section with the annual reevaluation of passing scores under (b) of this section.

-(d) The department shall provide the results of each annual review of examinations and annual reevaluation of passing scores in a report to the board at a regularly scheduled December board meeting.
-The report shall contain

-(1) a list of all teacher competency examinations, content area examinations, and minimum passing scores considered by the report;

-(2) any recommended changes to designated teacher competency examinations;

-(3) any recommended changes to designated content area examinations;

-(4) for a minimum passing score under evaluation

-(A) an assessment of the historical effect of the established passing score and the potential effect of changing the passing score; and jurisdictions; and

-(B) the passing score currently used for the examination by other

-(5) any information relied upon by department staff in development of the report.

-(e) A recommended change to a designated teacher competency examination, content area examination, or minimum passing score that is approved by the board shall not take effect without adoption of or amendment to a regulation.
-(Eff. //; Register ) Authority: AS 14.07.060 AS 14.20.010 AS 14.20.020
+- (c) The department may combine the annual review of teacher competency and content area examinations required by (a) of this section with the annual reevaluation of passing scores under (b) of this section. - (d) The department shall provide the results of each annual review of examinations and annual reevaluation of passing scores in a report to the board at a regularly scheduled December board meeting.
+The report shall contain - (1) a list of all teacher competency examinations, content area examinations, and minimum passing scores considered by the report; - (2) any recommended changes to designated teacher competency examinations; - (3) any recommended changes to designated content area examinations; - (4) for a minimum passing score under evaluation - (A) an assessment of the historical effect of the established passing score and the potential effect of changing the passing score; and - (B) the passing score currently used for the examination by other jurisdictions; and - (5) any information relied upon by department staff in development of the report. - (e) A recommended change to a designated teacher competency examination, content area examination, or minimum passing score that is approved by the board shall not take effect without adoption of or amendment to a regulation.
+(Eff. //; Register )

-4 AAC 12.900(a) is amended by adding new paragraphs to read:

-(18) "reading teacher" has the meaning provided in AS 14.30.765(n);

-4 AAC 12.900(b) is repealed.
+Register , 2023 Education and Early Development 4 AAC 12.90 0(a) is am ended by adding new paragraphs to read: (18) "rea ding teacl her" has the meaning provided in AS 14.30.765(n); 4 AAC 12.90 0(b) is rep ealed. (b) Re epealed //

-(b) Repealed //.